 Thrive Content Builder includes an impressive 157 templates, covering a wide range of purposes.
-There’s a strong selection of landing page templates.
-These designs will appeal to anyone who wants to create lead generating content for their WordPress website.
-Some of these templates are full-screen and can be used to create landing pages and other types of content that don’t include the WordPress header, footer, or sidebar areas.
+There’s a strong selection of landing page templates, and these designs will appeal to anyone who wants to create lead-generating content for their WordPress website.
+Some of these templates are also full-screen, and can be used to create landing pages and other types of content that don’t include the WordPress header, footer, or sidebar areas.

 Visual Composer Templates

-Visual Composer has over 60 predefined templates covering a wide range of purposes.
+Visual Composer has more than 60 predefined templates covering a wide range of purposes.
 These template sections can be mixed and matched to help you build advanced page layouts.
-Overall, they’ve been designed to a high standard and should help you build a professional looking website.
+Overall, they’ve been designed to a high standard and should help you build a professional-looking website.

 The templates and layouts from all three of these plugins are fully customizable through the page builder interfaces.